rust-lang/book/nostarch/chapter04.md

 Figure 4-6 shows this in a diagram.

-Unmatched: GraphicSlug

-Unmatched: CaptionLine
+String slice referring to part of a `String`

 With Rust’s `..` range syntax, if you want to start at index 0, you can drop the value before the two periods.
 In other words, these are equal:

 ```
 let s = String::from("hello");